Sump Pump Battery Buyer's Guide

 The most inexpensive type of battery, wet-cell or "flooded" types are most commonly found in automotive applications.
-They do a great job in short bursts to start your car, but you wouldn't want them to power your sump pump for an extended period; that's why they're called "starting batteries".
+They do a great job in short bursts to start your car, but you wouldn't want them to power your sump pump for an extended period; that's why they're often called "starting batteries".
 The only exception is a deep-cycle version.

 AGM batteries are considered truly "maintenance free", meaning you don't have to worry about the cells drying out and trying to add water yourself.
 They do tend to be more expensive, but the many safety and performance features far outweigh the cost.

-Ready for Anything
+Ready for the Unexpected

 If you have questions about specific sump pumps and batteries, the experts here at Sump Pumps Direct are ready to answer.